 Bush in 2000, before 911 changed the course of his presidency, campaigned on privatizing social security and lowering taxes.
 Vice President Gore campaigned on the strength of then-President Bill Clinton.
 The election was close and the outcome infamously decided by the Supreme Court, ending the recounts and awarding Florida to Bush and the necessary 25 electoral votes to win.
 Bush continued where Clinton left off regarding trade, and like Regan who lowered taxes in 1981 shortly after being elected, also lowered taxes just a year into his first term.

-2005 was an especially important year.
+2005 was an especially important year for globalization and the legacy of Reaganomics.
 NYTs columnist Thomas Friedman’s influential book ‘The World is Flat,’ which advocated for globalization, was published in 2005, at the middle of Bush’s two-term presidency.
 Harvard economist and free-trade proponent Greg Mankiw from 2003 to 2005 was an important Bush economic advisor.
 The Central America Free Trade Agreement (CAFTA) in 2005 was signed into law by Bush.
 The best-seller ‘Freakanomics’ was published in 2005 by University of Chicago economist Steven Levitt.
 And finally in November 2005 Bush awarded Alan Greenspan the Presidential Medal of Freedom, which like Obama’s unearned Nobel in 2009, would go down as one of the more poorly timed accolades.

 The Great Recession, in 2007-2009, however called into doubt the intellectual foundations of self-regulating and efficient markets, that seemed so self-evident just years earlier.
 Romney and McCain’s significant defeats and lackluster campaigns, were a sort of repudiation of status quo conservatism, which had otherwise dominated and worked so well.
 But there was another key development: in 2013 the split between pro and anti-amnesty Republicans, the latter who opposed the bi-partisan ‘Gang of Eight’ bill, which died in committee.
 Although relegated to a footnote now, opposition to this proposal was strong online, and it showed that there was a large potential audience receptive to Trump’s hawkishness against immigration and free trade.